nigerianpickle/Coding-island/Web Development/WealthBud/readme.txt

 User stories:
 As a user i want to be able to be able to log in
-As a user i want to be able to put my income details on there As a user i want to be able to see automatically generated news
+As a user i want to be able to log my budget and transactions.
+As a user i want to be able to see automatically generated news

+Devtasks:
+Create Loginpage
+Create Dashboard for storing budget and transactions and news

+Tech Stack: